alexapostolu/night/README.md

 **Edit:**

-The math parser works great!
-But the bool parser works kinda.
+Okay, so I did code and now the math parser works great!
+But the bool parser kinda works.
 It was harder than I thought.
 It works for simple things line `true && true`, but the problem is when you have brackets and use NOT like this: `!(true || !false)`.
 Umm... but it's good enought for now.

+So next up, the `print` thingy and comments and fixing some minor bugs.
+Hopefully I can get that done by Sunday.